 - If you can make it past the first hundred pages of Game of Kings in the Lymond Chronicles without giving up in confusion, you might possibly survive until the end.
 It's possible to make it through to the third book of six without understanding the first thing about what's going on - it's an excellent read anyway.

-- Robert Adams Horseclans series suffers horribly from this in combination with Loads and Loads of Characters, further complicated by the fact that a lot of those characters have names that are fairly similar (the Ehlenee names are particularly bad), and by the fact that the series stretches over a timespan of decades, so genealogies sometimes come into play as well.
+- Robert Adams Horseclans series suffers horribly from this in combination with lots of characters, further complicated by the fact that a lot of those characters have names that are fairly similar (the Ehlenee names are particularly bad), and by the fact that the series stretches over a timespan of decades, so genealogies sometimes come into play as well.
 You need an excellent head for names — or a scorecard — to keep track.

-- Writer Steven Erikson claims to have done this deliberately in the forward for recent editions of Gardens of the Moon (the first book in the Malazan Book of the Fallen series), in order to weed out readers without enough patience to enjoy the series.
+- Steven Erikson claims to have done this deliberately in the foreword for recent editions of Gardens of the Moon (the first book in the Malazan Book of the Fallen series), in order to weed out readers without enough patience to enjoy the series.

 - Power Rangers Samurai suffers from this, due to Nickelodeon skipping the origin episodes.
 Additionally, it is the first Power Rangers season to do so, as previous seasons start properly with the origin.